 Monarch Restaurant headed by Michelin-starred chef, Danny Grant, has officially opened at The National.

-Savor the high life this spring at Monarch Restaurant.
+Savor the high life this season at Monarch Restaurant.
 Perched on the 49th floor of The National, Monarch is designed with floor-to-ceiling windows, giving restaurant-goers the chance to dine on their wood-fired Italian dishes with an epic view of the city.
 [Featured image: @carrollconsultinglighting]

 Less than a week after Salt Bae’s lavish golden-steak serving steakhouse opened in the Artist District, another luxury restaurant is graced the city’s dining scene.